- Medical Negligence Experts

 - Past care and future care needs – a claim can also be made for the unpaid care provided by family members as well for professional care staff.

-- Aids and equipment – You can also claim for equipment costs or rehabilitation to repair the damage and return to heath and also for the psychological injury or trauma resulting from the negligence.
+- Aids and equipment – You can also claim for equipment costs or rehabilitation to repair the damage and return to health and also for the psychological injury or trauma resulting from the negligence.

 - Future medical treatment – if the medical negligence necessitates further surgery or treatment you can make a claim for this treatment on private paying basis.